-2. The Epson Perfection 700
+3. The Epson Perfection V800

 Film and Slide Converters

-1. The Wolverine F2D Mighty
+1. The Wolverine Titan

-2. The Jumbl 22MP Film Scanner
+2. The Jumbl 22MP

-If you have taken a look at the list of best photo scanners you will see that two of the devices listed above are also on that list.
+If you have taken a look at the list of best picture scanners you will see that two of the devices listed above are also on that list.
 That’s because the top photo scanners have all of the requirements for creating excellent scans of film, negatives, and slides.
 If you want high quality scans of your film products, then the scanners listed about are some of the best for home use.

 I have also included two slide converters which are a popular option for scanning negatives and slides.
 Converters are different than scanners.
 They essentially take a picture of your slide to provide an image file for archiving and general use.
 The quality is not as good as the quality achieved by using a photo scanner, but these little devices can convert negatives and slides to an image format very quickly and easily.
 Not everyone needs the resolution quality of using a slide scanner but instead wants speed or ease of use.
 In those cases a slide to digital converter may be preferred.

+But if most photo scanners are equipped to scan slides and 35mm film, why buy a slide converter?
+Well, the answer is primarily speed and simplicity.
 A traditional scanner will be hooked up to your computer and scan to the associated software.
 Each scan will take a few seconds to complete.
 If you have a big box of old slides from family vacations to get through, scanning them all will seem like a monumental task.

-Slide and film converters were created for push-button scanning without a computer.
+Slide and film converters were created for automatic push-button scanning without a computer.
 The slides are quickly converted to a digital image which is then stored on an SD card for later retrieval.
 This makes the process of archiving a huge pile of slides much quicker.
 But it is important to point out that these aren’t scans, these are photos of your slides so the image quality will not be as good as if you used a real slide scanner.

 A 35mm film converter is also much smaller than a traditional scanner.
 If your only need for a scanner is for scanning slides, you may not be happy with the amount of space that will be taken up by a flatbed photo scanner on your desk.
-Since most slide converter scan to an SD card, they do not need to be tethered to your computer and can be used and stored anywhere.
+Since most slide converters scan to an SD card, they do not need to be tethered to your computer and can be used and stored anywhere.

 The Epson models all have additional photo enhancing options within their software that can be useful when scanning older or damaged film products.
 Epson’s Digital Ice feature will remove dust and scratches from scan and there is also a one-touch restoration feature called Easy Photo Fix.
 Canon has it’s own feature for dust and scratch reduction called FARE level 3.